 The last phase is the postmenopause stage.
 Estrogen and progesterone permanently remain at low levels throughout life.
 This is probably the highlight of your menopausal transition because in this stage marks the permanent end of your period, symptoms will also start to cease.
 Although you’ll feel a sense of relief in postmenopause, it is important to take care of your body to prevent the risks of osteoporosis and heart problems.

-By understanding what goes on in the body during these stages, you will be able to understand yourself and your menopause symptoms better.
+By understanding menopause and what goes on in the body during these stages, you will be able to know yourself and your menopause symptoms better.
 Consequently, you can also cope and manage them properly.

 Learn more about these three different stages and know each stage’s specific symptoms by reading our article: Stages of Menopause and their Symptoms.